We are committed to giving you the best possible service.

 Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise routinely as soon as is possible.
 We will arrange a home visit appropriate for those who are too ill or infirm to be brought to the surgery.

 Telephone: we will try to answer the phone promptly and to ensure that there are sufficient staff available to do this.
-You should be able to speak to a doctor by telephone either on the same day or in the next few days (if not as urgent)
+You should be able to speak to a doctor or nurse by telephone by appointment.

 Respect: The practice does not discriminate on the grounds of race, gender, disability, social class, age, sexual orientation, or medical condition.
 We are pleased to serve all of our patients with the highest possible level of care.
 However, if for any reason we have to consider that a patient may need to be removed from the register, they will be advised that they are at risk and informed of the reasons why within the period of 12 months prior to the date of any removal.